 The failure of the West’s strategy was failing to recognize something that I clearly saw on my first trip there in June of 2014 as an election monitor.
 Assad and the army were ONE.
 The people knew that; and they knew that, except for Assad and the army suffering huge losses while holding back the barbarian hordes, the head choppers would have been all over Syria.

 The Syrian people are going to vote Assad and the army to rule over them because they saved them from the Balkanization they know had been planned for them.
 The opposition is going to get crushed in the next election, and the more the UN monitors it, the better they will be, so no one can claim it was rigged… Jim W. Dean ]

 – First aired … March 09, 2017 –

 When it comes to the war on Syria, the crown glory would be the takeover of Daesh’s self-declared caliphate Raqqa.
 Turkey wants to be that force to gain that glory, for it would elevate Erdogan to superstar status practically.
 But that won’t come easy.
 The situation has gotten even more complicated, with the U.S. confirming that it’s sending 400 additional troops to Syria.

 In this debate, we’ll discuss the intricacies involved behind the push to takeover Raqqa, and the possibilities of a military engagement that may involve Turkey, the US-backed SDF forces, Syria and Russia.

-Posted by Jim W. Dean, Managing Editor on March 9, 2017, With 1456 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on March 9, 2017, With 1461 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.